gabeklein/expressive-mvc/README.md

   );
 }
 ```
-> Just make sure to define in those props.
+> Now, all that's left is to define in those props.
 Pretty easy!
 ```jsx
 const SayHello = () => (
   <HappyBirthday